-The Oxford law entry requirements do not dictate that you study any particular subjects at A Level or equivalent.
-It is unnecessary to study law before applying.
+The Oxford Law entry requirements do not dictate that you study any particular subjects at A-level or the equivalent.
+It is unnecessary to study Law before applying.
 However, it is helpful to pick a subject that involves writing essays, such as History or Philosophy.
-This will enable you to develop skills that will be useful on the Oxford law course including the ability to construct an argument and write clearly.
+This will enable you to develop skills that will be useful for the Oxford Law course including the ability to construct an argument and write clearly.

 When you submit your UCAS application, your grades (such as your GCSEs) will be considered in the context of your prior education, residential postcode, and care background.
-If, for example, your school performs below the national average or you live in an area where not many people go to university, you will be strongly recommended to be invited for interview.
-If you are successful at interview and given a conditional offer such as AAA at A Level, you must still achieve AAA at A Level to take your place on the course.
+If, for example, your school performs below the national average or you live in an area where not many people go to university, you will be strongly recommended to be invited for an interview.
+If you are successful at the interview stage and given a conditional offer such as AAA at A-level, you must still achieve AAA at A-level to take your place on the course.

-Under the Oxford law entry requirements, it is essential that you take the National Admissions Test for Law (LNAT).
-Oxford uses the LNAT to assess your aptitude for the skills required to study law.
-The LNAT is split into two sections, section A and section B. Section A is a multiple-choice section.
+The LNAT is split into two sections, Section A and Section B. Section A is a multiple-choice section.
 Following the test, you will receive a mark out of 42 and this number will be sent to Oxford.
 Section B is an essay question.
 You will not receive a mark for this section, but your essay will be sent to Oxford for the tutors to assess.
 In this essay, the tutors want to see that you can argue persuasively and reach a conclusion.

 Oxford law entry requirements: the interview